-That one quote gets to the crux of Austin’s ongoing housing crisis.
-Folks with lots of money are moving to Austin but also don’t want the city to get any bigger.
-Many long-time residents don’t want the kind of density that might alleviate the supply crunch.
-You don’t have to be a Milton Friedman aficionado to know that this is a recipe for skyrocketing prices and inevitable displacement.
-In fact, median home prices in Austin have jumped by more than $100,000—from $455,000 to $566,500—in less than six months.
-Upper-middle-class families who presumed they were on track to buy a home and start the next phase of their lives have suddenly found themselves priced out.
+That one quote gets at the crux of Austin’s ongoing housing crisis.
+Folks with lots of money are moving to Austin, but like many longtime residents, they don’t want the city to get any bigger, and they oppose the kind of density that might alleviate the supply crunch.
+You don’t have to be Milton Friedman to recognize that this is a recipe for skyrocketing prices and inevitable displacement.
+In fact, the median home price in Austin jumped by $120,000—from $455,000 to $575,000—in the first half of this year.
+Upper-middle-class Austinites who presumed they were on track to buy a home and start the next phase of their lives have suddenly found themselves priced out.

 Now that I’ve established that Houston can do anything Austin does, it’s time to turn the question back around and list all the qualities Austin lacks.
 I’ll be brief.

-Austin doesn’t have a professional basketball, baseball, or football team.
-(Congrats, ATX, on the new MLS team; the Houston Dynamo look forward to beating you on the soccer pitch.)
+Austin doesn’t have a major professional basketball, baseball, or football team.
+(Congrats, ATX, on the new Major League Soccer team; the Houston Dynamo look forward to beating you on the pitch.)
 Austin doesn’t have a real science museum.
-Austin’s art museums are limited at best, and the zoo is a joke.
-All of Austin’s good restaurants feel like they belong in a generic luxury hotel.
-(In contrast, Houston’s high-end hotel restaurant offers Oaxacan cuisine.)
-For all the bragging about Austin tacos, the people who run Houston’s taco trucks actually speak Spanish.
-Austin is the least diverse big city in Texas.
-Heck, Austin’s Black population is shrinking, even as the city booms in population.
-And, crucially, Austin homes don’t have a median sale price of $304,000, as Houston’s do.
+The art museums are limited at best, and the zoo is a joke.
+Many of Austin’s good restaurants feel as if they belong in a generic luxury hotel.
+By contrast, our swampy port region is a quarter foreign-born—home to a million immigrants who mix in a combo platter of culture and cuisine unmatched anywhere between New York and Los Angeles.
+The New Colossus stands tall in Houston, and he’s serving up Indo-Pakistani fried chicken.
+For all the bragging about Austin tacos, the people who run Houston’s taco joints actually speak Spanish.
+In Austin, your purveyor of cochinita pibil is likely a UT dropout sporting blond dreadlocks.

-These homes aren’t in far-flung suburbs; they’re in Houston’s inner core, within walking and biking distance to the breweries, restaurants, arts venues, and other hallmarks of a livable, enjoyable city.
-Some of these are dense housing allowed by Houston’s lax land-use rules.
-Others are older homes still left standing—and reasonably priced—as new construction soaks up capital like a sponge, saving older neighborhoods from the deluge of wealth that has made Austin so unaffordable.
-I also know people who moved to the Woodlands.
+These homes aren’t in far-flung suburbs; they’re in Houston’s inner core, within walking and biking distance of breweries, restaurants, arts venues, and other hallmarks of a livable city.
+Some are in dense developments allowed by Houston’s lax land-use rules.
+Others are older homes still left standing as new construction soaks up buyers’ capital like a sponge, saving older neighborhoods from the deluge of wealth that has made Austin so unaffordable.
+I also know people who have moved to The Woodlands.

-The choice is clear: You can rage against the dying of the light in Austin and spend 50 percent of your income on housing, or you can be reborn a sweaty, home-owning phoenix in Houston.
+The choice is clear: you can rage against the dying of the light in Austin and spend 50 percent of your income on housing, or you can be reborn a sweaty, home-owning phoenix in Houston.
 So let me know when you’re done unpacking the U-Haul.
 I just may invite you over to take a dip in my pool.